NTOA TACTICAL RESPONSE AND OPERATIONS STANDARD

-In 2011, the standard was reviewed, expanded and updated to represent the most contemporary best practices being used.
+In 2011 and 2015, the standard was reviewed, expanded and updated to represent the most contemporary best practices being used.
 In recent years, tactical law enforcement operations have come under significant scrutiny, and the need for increased standardization and professionalism is more evident than ever before.

 Over the last several years, many NTOA members have shared stories about how they had successfully proposed increases to their team’s capabilities by referencing the NTOA standard, but were disappointed that the document did not contain suggested team types.
 The Standard Review Committee was careful to link these types to previously existing mission capabilities and general assumptions of the most common types of deployments that teams encounter.
 Including a glossary was also vitally important to ensure that a common language is utilized in training documents, courtroom testimony and between teams during multi-jurisdictional operations.

-Because this latest version goes far beyond merely SWAT teams, the document has been renamed the NTOA Tactical Response and Operations Standard.
+Because the 2015 version went far beyond merely SWAT teams, the document was renamed the NTOA Tactical Response and Operations Standard.
 It is important to remember that any agency that chooses to use this standard as a benchmark for performance and operations does so voluntarily.